Fire Choir was a community choir led by award-winning folk singer and Foundling Fellow Sam Lee, in partnership with The Nest Collective

-Fire Choir is a community choir led by award-winning folk singer and Foundling Fellow Sam Lee, in partnership with The Nest Collective.
+Fire Choir was a community choir led by award-winning folk singer and Foundling Fellow Sam Lee, in partnership with The Nest Collective.

-This new, ‘open to all’ community choir is dedicated to revitalising communal singing with political empowerment and a sonorous means to protest at its heart.
-Highlighting social and environmental injustice, Fire Choir builds on the Museum’s centuries-old legacy of social change, campaigning and creativity.
-Singers tap into the enormous and ancient international repertoire of songs rooted in social change, justice and emancipation.
-Material includes folk songs, modern songs, anti-war songs, songs of resistance and struggle, the natural world, songs of love and lost worlds.
-A generous aspect of the Fire Choir repertoire has been specially-commissioned from the perspective of contemporary communities struggling for a louder voice in society, written by some of the UK’s best songwriters and composers.
-Plus to keep the spirits high there is of course lots of good old rabble-rousing, soul-lifting chants and hollers!
+Establish by Sam Lee as his Foundling Fellowship project, this ‘open to all’ community choir was dedicated to revitalising communal singing, with political empowerment and a sonorous means to protest at its heart.
+Highlighting social and environmental injustice, Fire Choir built on the Museum’s centuries-old legacy of social change, campaigning and creativity.
+Singers tapped into the enormous and ancient international repertoire of songs rooted in social change, justice and emancipation.
+Material included folk songs, modern songs, anti-war songs, songs of resistance and struggle, the natural world, songs of love and lost worlds.
+A generous aspect of the Fire Choir repertoire was specially-commissioned from the perspective of contemporary communities struggling for a louder voice in society, written by some of the UK’s best songwriters and composers.

 Fire Choir was led by Sam Lee as artistic director, alongside Blythe Pepino, Ben Crawley and Alex Etchart.
 The choir met weekly at the Museum over the course of 2018, taking their songs to the streets and performing two special concerts.
 Due to its committed following and passion of its members, Fire Choir continues to be run by The Nest Collective.
 For more information or to join visit their website.